Boston Surface Railroad: Planned operations

 The railroad had planned to begin operation in 2020 with two round trips over the line each day, with morning trains traveling southbound and evening trains northbound, and a total trip time of 65 to 70 minutes between Providence and Worcester.
 Tickets would cost $18 round-trip.
 On-board amenities would include wireless Internet access and assigned seating via an electronic ticketing system.
 It expected to initially attract about 600 passengers per day, with ridership rising in following years.

-The service is planned to extend north as far as Bedford, New Hampshire and Manchester-Boston Regional Airport.
-In October 2017, Nashua city leaders approved a proposal to partner with Boston Surface Railroad to bring rail to the city.
+The service was envisioned to extend north as far as Bedford, New Hampshire and Manchester-Boston Regional Airport.
+In October 2017, Nashua city leaders approved a memorandum of understanding with Boston Surface Railroad.

 It was revealed in October 2019 that the company planned to offer a preliminary passenger bus service between Providence, Woonsocket, and Worcester in February 2020.
 This was delayed and later halted due to the COVID-19 pandemic.
-The latest plans include beginning bus service in 2022.